Jianghan, Wuhan: Geography

 Jianghan District is situated on the northwest (left) bank of the Yangtze River.
 It is both the least spacious and most densely populated of the districts of Wuhan.
 It borders Dongxihu to the north, Jiang'an to the northeast, Hanyang to the south, and Qiaokou to the west; on the opposite bank it borders Wuchang.

-Wuhan Center is located in Jianghan District.
+Wuhan Center and the Wuhan New International Trade Tower is located in Jianghan District, the latter of which houses the Consulate General of the United States and France in Wuhan, Hong Kong Economic and Trade Office in Wuhan, and offices of various international corporations.